tynovsky/cpan-tutorials/03-make-your-own-distribution.md

 ---
 # Make Your Own CPAN Distribution

-Creating and publishing your own gem is simple thanks to the tools baked right into the cpan ecosystem.
+Creating and publishing your own distribution is simple thanks to the tools baked right into the CPAN ecosystem.
 Let's make a simple "hello world" distribution, and feel free to play along at home!
 The code of the distribution we're going to make here is up on GitHub.

 ## Your first distribution